Egypt

 The following persons are Related Parties:

-• Two or more companies in which a third person owns or acquires at least 50% of the voting or management rights of both companies, their dividends, or capital rights.
+- Two or more companies in which a third person owns or acquires at least 50% of voting or management rights of both companies, their dividends, or capital rights.

 Transfer Pricing Methods

-Transfer pricing methods are regulated in Article 39 of the Income Tax Law Regulation N°91 of 2005, as well as in Chapter 4 of Ministerial Decree N°547 of 2018.
+The Transfer Pricing methods are regulated in Article 39 of the Income Tax Law Regulation N°91 of 2005 and Chapter 4 of Ministerial Decree N°547 of 2018.

 These are the accepted methods:

-On the other hand, the new transfer pricing guidelines allow taxpayers to apply other methods if none of the above ones can be used.
+On the other hand, the new Transfer Pricing guidelines allow taxpayers to apply other methods if none of the above ones can be employed.
 Hierarchy is not a requirement in the application of transfer pricing methods.

 Comparability Analysis